gangleri/surl/readme.md

 About
 -----

-The surl module is maintained by Alan Bradley, Leo Moore and Eoin Brazil.
+The surl module is maintained by Alan Bradley, Eoin Brazil and Leo Moore.
 It was written at [NodeConfEU 2013](http://nodeconf.eu) with the help of numerous contributions from the open source community and conference attendees.

 License
 -------